Capital is no longer a deterrent to young, aggressive entrepreneurs who genuinely want to start small businesses in Kenya.

 - You can not get a business bank account without a registered business name certificate

-- Having you business name printed on you bank cheque shows professionalism
+- Having your business name printed on your bank cheque shows professionalism.

 How to Choose -And- Register a Business Name in Kenya